 Log submission activities and file upload/download

-Since 2016, CMT3 has hosted 5500 conferences with users from 230 countries and regions.
+CMT3 has hosted over 11,000 conferences.
+It has over one million users from 240 countries and regions.
 The following numbers show the usage of a typical large CMT conference.

 People on Program Committee